An equivariant compactification for adjoint reductive group schemes: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Kęstutis Česnavičius deeply for his instruction on mathematics and writing and his sustained encouragement.
 I am especially grateful to Ofer Gabber for sharing his insights that are crucial to this paper.
-I heartfully thank Alexis Bouthier for several very helpful conversations and suggestions.
-I thank Jean-Loup Waldspurger for a ver critical remark that significantly improved the manuscript during a seminar talk.
-I thank Michel Brion, Timo Richarz, Stéphanie Cupit-Foutou, Ning Guo, Arnab Kundu, Zhouhang Mao, Sheng Chen and Federico Scavia for helpful correspondence.
+I heartfully thank Michel Brion and Alexis Bouthier for several very helpful conversations and suggestions.
+I thank Jean-Loup Waldspurger for a very critical remark that significantly improved the manuscript during a seminar talk.
+I thank Timo Richarz, Stéphanie Cupit-Foutou, Ning Guo, Arnab Kundu, Zhouhang Mao, Sheng Chen and Federico Scavia for helpful correspondence.
+I also thank the referees for many useful suggestions.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851146).